 Jon Meacham, Pulitzer-winning author of And There Was Light and The Battle for Our Better Angels

-The Breakup is an amazing achievement, a harrowing and profound social satire set in the near future, capturing the breakup of a marriage and our poor country.
-Rich in characters, insight, sometimes painful, often funny, beautifully written.”
+“A harrowing and profound social satire set in the near future, rich in characters and insight, sometimes painful, often funny, beautifully written.”

 Anne Lamott, Good Writing and Bird By Bird

-“A rich, incisive study of manners and morals in the American 21st century.
-And how the strain of constant adaptation to fearful events and discoveries is almost too much to bear, even for people of understanding and sympathy.
+“"A rich, incisive study of manners and morals in the American 21st century.
 Pointed, funny and unnerving, The Breakup conveys a sense of inevitability.”

 Susanna Moore, The Lost Wife and In the Cut